PROJECT VISION

 The balance areas of the existing riverbed leasehold interest remain unchanged.

 Yes.
-Waterfront Brisbane will deliver market-leading sustainability outcomes targeting 6-star Green Star, 5.5-star NABERS rating, Gold WELL V.2 Core and a circular economy precinct commitment.
+Waterfront Brisbane will deliver market-leading sustainability outcomes targeting 6-star Green Star, 5.5-star NABERS rating, Platinum WELL V.2 Core and a circular economy precinct commitment.

-The project has already set new sustainability benchmarks by achieving a 97% recycling rate onsite.
-The old Eagle Street Pier Precinct has been carefully dismantled, the waste was meticulously sorted, processed and put to use in other construction and infrastructure projects across the City.
+The project has already set new sustainability benchmarks by achieving a 98% recycling rate onsite during the deconstruction phase.
+The old Eagle Street Pier precinct was carefully dismantled, the waste was meticulously sorted, processed and used in other construction and infrastructure projects across the City.

 Waterfront Brisbane will be an active and green transport hub with facilities for cyclists and pedestrians, including end-of-trip facilities, electric car charging and car share facilities.